 St. Luke's Health System seeks a licensed psychologist to join our multi-disciplinary behavioral health team.
+Due to our increasing demands for mental health services, we are looking to expand our team.
 This position involves providing evidenced-based treatment to patients in a growing outpatient behavioral health clinic.
-Our interdisciplinary team boasts expertise in CBTI, DBT, PCIT, ERP, Pain management, as well as working with individuals with complex medical conditions.
-We are seeking a candidate who will be able to add to expertise in either of these areas but are also open to candidates with other particular areas of interest.
+Our current team boasts expertise in CBTI, PCIT, ERP, DBT, Pain management, as well as working with individuals with complex medical conditions.
+In addition, psychologists work closely with our medication management team as well as master's level clinicians.

 Plan and deliver direct psychotherapy and treatment services to assigned patients individually or in groups.